Charles Carroll (philanthropist)

 Charles Carroll (Note: Charles Henry Browning in Americans of Royal Descent: A Collection of Genealogies of American Families Whose Lineage is Traced to the Legitimate Issue of Kings refers to Charles as "Theodore Charles Carroll".)
-(January 12, 1865 – October 6, 1921) was an American heir who was prominent in New York Society during the Gilded Age.
+(January 12, 1865 – October 6, 1921) was an American heir and descendant of the Lee Family of Virginia who was prominent in New York Society during the Gilded Age.
 After the death of his father in 1911, Carroll was the unofficial head of Carroll family of Maryland.

 Early life

 Carroll was born on January 12, 1865, in Baltimore, Maryland.
 He was the son of Governor of Maryland John Lee Carroll and Anita Phelps Carroll.
 His brother Royal Phelps Carroll, was married to Marion Langdon, a descendant of John Jacob Astor and the stepdaughter of Philip Schuyler.

 His maternal grandfather was Royal Phelps.
 His paternal grandfather was Charles Carroll of Doughoregan Manor was himself the grandson of Charles Carroll of Carrollton, the last surviving signor of the Declaration of Independence.
 They were descended from the prominent Carroll family.

 He was educated at Georgetown College, which his family helped to found.